 Notre Dame’s commitment to diversity represents our belief that to be a great university, we must gather together faculty and students who not only come from diverse backgrounds but who also bring varied approaches to their scholarship and learning.

-The Office of the President, the Office of the Provost, the deans, and the faculty attend to the continued development of this goal in part through the work of the Diversity Advisory Committee and the University Committee on Women Faculty and Students.
+The Office of the President, the Office of the Provost, the deans, and the faculty attend to the continued development of this goal in part through the work of the Diversity and Inclusion Oversight Committee and the University Committee on Women Faculty and Students.